oceanprotocol/pdr-backend/READMEs/predictoor.md

 **[Here](payout.md)** are instructions to claim your earnings.

-# 6. Go Beyond
+Congrats!
 You've gone through all the essential steps to earn $ by running a predictoor bot on mainnet.

 The next sections describe how to go beyond, by optimizing the model and more.

-## 6.1 Optimize Model
+# Optimize model

-Once you're familiar with the above, you can make your own model and optimize it for $.
+The idea: make your own model, tuned for accuracy, which in turn will optimize it for $.
 Here's how:
 1. Fork `pdr-backend` repo.
 1. Change predictoor approach3 modeling code as you wish, while iterating with simulation.
 1. Bring your model as a Predictoor bot to testnet then mainnet.

-## 6.2 Run Many Bots at Once
+# Right-size staking

+The default predictoor approaches have a fixed-amount stake with a small default value.
+Yet the more you stake, the more you can earn, up to a point: if you stake too much then the losses from slashing exceed wins from rewards.

+So what's the right amount?

+The blog post ["Right-Size Staking in Ocean Predictoor"](https://blog.oceanprotocol.com/rewards-mechanisms-of-ocean-predictoor-6f76c942baf7) explores this in great detail, and gives practical guidance.
+You can implement some or all of the ideas.

+# Run local network

+To get extra-fast block iterations, you can run a local test network (with local bots).
+It does take a bit more up-front setup.
+Get started [here](barge.md).

+# Run many bots

+The instructions above are on running a single bot on a single prediction feed.
+Yet Predictoor has _many_ feeds.
+You could manually run & monitor one bot per feed.
+But this gets tedious beyond a few feeds.
+Here, we show how to run _many_ bots by containerizing each bot, and using Kubernetes to manage them via the `deployer` CLI utility.

-`deployer` is a streamlined command-line utility designed for efficiently generating and managing agent deployments.
+`deployer` is a streamlined CLI utility designed for efficiently generating and managing agent deployments.

 This section shows how to use `deployer` to deploy bots on testnet.

+## Many bots: config

 The config that will be deployed can be found in `ppss.yaml` under `deployment_configs` section.
 You can create your own config by copying the existing one and modifying it as you wish.
 For the sake of this example, the existing config will be used.